-Join a team of international participants in Tortuguero National Park on Costa Rica’s Caribbean coast.
+Join a team of international participants in Cahuita National Park on Costa Rica’s Caribbean coast.
 Your hands on work will contribute to the long-term management and conservation of this stunning rainforest reserve.

 Not only does this program offer you the opportunity to get involved in ongoing conservation efforts, but you will also be provided with the training and experience to grow professionally by mastering both transferable and technical skills.
 These include teamwork, intercultural communication, and best practices for recording biodiversity data.

-Costa Rica is a wonderfully tropical country, with a climate ranging from warm and rainy to hot and humid.
-The driest months are August to December when the temperature averages around 29°C or 84°F. It is cooler and more rainy from January to July when temperatures drop to about 20°C or 68°F.
+Costa Rica is a tropical country, with a climate ranging from warm and rainy to hot and humid.
+Being a rainforest, the weather is highly variable...

 If you’d like to find out what the experience of joining a GVI project is really like, simply contact us and we’ll put you in touch with one of our many Alumni.